Orbital Conch Piercing: The Complete Guide

 However, there are things to consider.
 First of all, most people have a lot of cartilage in the area, making it susceptible to developing complications during the healing process.
 Because orbitals require piercing the area twice, the chances of experiencing complications essentially double.

 This piercing is also rare due to its placement.
-A true orbital conch would have both holes located within the boundaries of the concha.
-Instead of two holes in the concha, some people may prefer to place one hole in the concha and the other in another location, such as the helix or rook.
+A true Orbital Conch piercing would have both holes located within the boundaries of the concha.
+Instead of two holes in the concha, some people may prefer to place one hole in the concha and the other in another location, such as the Helix piercing or Rook piercing.

 Orbital Conch Piercing Healing Time